deepaksood619/deepaksood619.github.io/docs/devops/ansible/readme.md

 ## Ansible Tower

-Red Hat®Ansible®Tower helps you scale IT automation, manage complex deployments and speed productivity.
+Red HatAnsibleTower helps you scale IT automation, manage complex deployments and speed productivity.
 Centralize and control your IT infrastructure with a visual dashboard, role-based access control, job scheduling, integrated notifications and graphical inventory management.
 And Ansible Tower's REST API and CLI make it easy to embed Ansible Tower into existing tools and processes.

 ## Ansible Galaxy